 3. Myrrh by Igneous Products

 If you don’t want to burn an incense stick or cone but would prefer to work with resin then myrrh is for you.
 Most commonly found in resin form, myrrh is great for providing a spiritual connection and clearing negative energies.
 It is said to help with holding enlightenment.
 Historically it has been used for healing and spiritual rituals.

-Our product recommendation for cleansing crystals with myrrh is the Igneous Products Myrrh Resin.
-This gives you 1 oz or 4oz depending upon your selection.
-They claim it is ethically sourced and is bought at a fair price.
+Our product recommendation for cleansing crystals with myrrh is the TRUMIRI Resin Incense Variety Pack.
+This gives you 30g of each fragrance and comes with other scents beyond myrrh.
 While some who have experience with top-quality myrrh may find this to not be as high-quality as they say, it takes a practiced eye to notice the difference.
 For the average daily use, this myrrh is a good option.

 If you don’t want to use myrrh resin but still want to use this incense then you can purchase an incense stick version from HEM.

 Best Versatile Incense

 If you have a need, patchouli has a solution.
 Patchouli is an excellent go-to no matter the reason you are cleansing your crystals and no matter the results you’re hoping to achieve.
 From instilling fearlessness to overcoming lethargic energy, patchouli can help.